h0oq/hugo-debug-bar/README.md

 There are a few existing resources for similar features.

-I made this debug bar for fun and to explore Hugo a bit more, and save some time when I need to print site params and other common data.
+I made this debug bar to build some UI, and save some time when I need to print Hugo params and other common data.

+## Warning

+Hugo has built-in commands for dev that work great.
+This tool can't replace them, and it can't get updated data in real-time, for example, the statistics are only updated when you rebuild/restart the server.

+Keep that in mind, if you want to try it.

+One possible approach would consist of using poll intervals to make Hugo dynamic, but it's not implemented in this module.

+In the meantime, you may leverage the `--templateMetrics` flag.

 ## Implementation